rachelcluke/my-MDb/README.md

   - When the user logins, there are validations to ensure the user enters the necessary data in the correct format.
   - For Username, an entry of 4-15 characters is required.
   - For Password, an entry of 8-20 characters is required.
-  - If they validations are not met, a respective flask pop up appears.
+  - If these validations are not met, a respective flask pop up appears.
 An example of this is shown below.
   \
     &nbsp;